mehr74/mehr74/README.md

 ----

-I am an IT solutions consultant, a monitoring enthusaist, and a trainer.
+I am an IT solutions consultant, a monitoring enthusaist, and a instructor.
 My journey has equipped me with a robust understanding of the various technologies and tools such as Kubernetes, Docker, Prometheus, Grafana, and Bash.